carlek/petrinet_producer_consumer/README.md

 **Summary**

 Here is a simple Petri Net implemented as a Motoko actor.
-The Petri Net consists of nodes representing transitions between states.
-Petri Nets can be used for various design patterns, a producer-consumer model.
-It uses asynchronous functions to model the behavior of a producer and a consumer, both interacting with a shared state.
+The Petri Net consists of nodes, tokens, states, and transitions.
+Petri Nets can be used for various design patterns, this pattern is a producer-consumer model.
+Motoko uses asynchronous functions to model the behavior of a producer and a consumer, interacting with a shared state thru transition code.

 **Walkthrough**

-1. **Petri Net Setup:**
+1. **Petri Net Setup**
    - The Petri Net actor includes utility functions using random numbers to simulate work.
 It defines types for `State`, `Token`, `Transition`, and `Node`.

-2. **Producer and Consumer Transitions:**
+1. **Producer and Consumer Transitions**
    - Two transition functions are defined: `producerContract` and `consumerContract`.
 These functions manipulate a `Token` by updating its `count` and `state` based on certain conditions.

-3. **Random Number Generation:**
+1. **Random Number Generation**
    - The `doThingsAndUpdate` function simulates the consumption process based on a randomly generated number.
 If the random number is divisible evenly by the token count, the state becomes `Idle`; otherwise, it becomes `Consuming`.

-4. **Transition Execution:**
+1. **Transition Execution**
    - The `fireTransition` function takes a `Node` and executes its associated transition, updating the node's token accordingly.

-5. **Node Initialization:**
+1. **Node Initialization:**
    - Two nodes, `producerNode` and `consumerNode`, are initialized with initial tokens and associated transition functions.

-6. **Producer and Consumer Functions:**
+1. **Producer and Consumer Functions**
    - The `producer` and `consumer` functions trigger transitions for the producer and consumer nodes, respectively.
 The shared state is updated between them.

-7. **Driver Function:**
+1. **Driver Function:**
    - The `driver` function orchestrates the interaction between the producer and consumer nodes in a loop.
 It iterates `n` times, calling the producer function and then alternating with the consumer function until the consumer's token count is zero.

 **TODO**